zixin448/tp/docs/UserGuide.md

 ### Viewing a comment for a student: `view_comment`

-Views a comment for a student.
+Dislays the comment for a student.

 Format: `view_comment id/STUDENT_ID`
 * `STUDENT_ID` refers to the student's unique NUSNET ID.